MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ### Migration of IAM from MIM to Microsoft Entra

-You can use the MIM Graph Connector as part of a migration strategy to move from MIM to Microsoft Entra.
-For example, if you have been managing groups in MIM using self-service, you could then provision those groups to Microsoft Entra as cloud groups.
+You can use the MIM Graph Connector as part of a migration strategy to move users and groups and their attributes from MIM to Microsoft Entra.
+For example, if you have been managing groups in MIM using the MIM Portal for self-service or dynamic group membership calculation, you could provision those groups from MIM Sync to Microsoft Entra as cloud groups, and then subsequently remove those groups from MIM.

 ### Other identity management scenarios